MarkovD/TrainingNexus/LAB02/LAB02_instruction.md

 - Analyze the STP configuration and operational status on the Nexus platform;
 - Change the configuration from Single-Sided to Dual-Sided vPC in order to optimize the network topology.

-In the [next LAB](../LAB03/LAB03_instruction.md) we will see a bigger topology and we will se some layer 3 configurations and their interaction with vPC.
+In the [next LAB](../LAB03/LAB03_instruction.md) we will see a bigger topology with some layer 3 configurations.